sealerio/sealer/applications/cassandra/README.md

 # Overview

-This image chooses OpenEBS Jiva as its persistence storage engine.
+This image chooses OpenEBS LocalPV as its persistence storage engine.

 Components included in this image: